The Quest for the Nanorien Stones (1982)

 The adventure begins with a page of largely useless backstory in the shape of a short story.
 Eughh.
 10 years ago a band of evil mercenaries attacked the royal family for unspecified reasons.
 The attack failed but their leader cursed the royal family with a hideous wasting sickness before perishing.
-With a cure not forthcoming, the people of the kingdom instead put their royal family into a sort of magical stasis while they figure out a way to deal with the curse.
+With a cure not forthcoming, the people of the kingdom instead put their royal family into a sort of magical stasis while they tried to figure out a way to deal with the curse.
 Now they have a cure but the magical stasis can only be broken by the use of a rare macguffin known as a Nanorien stone.
 Very fucking annoying so far.

 Then comes the only awesome part; Sir Gawaine, Kings-champion, has already passed through the Gate of Neveryon in search of the Nanorien Stones.
 He returns on his pegasus mount, mortally wounded and burnt to a crisp.
 He leaves a map with vague clues as to the location for each stone on each of the elemental planes after he dies, for “Others come now for Cloudwalker and me.”
 Then he is LITERALLY CARRIED INTO HEAVEN BY A GOD AND AN ESCORT OF TWENTY HOT BABES ON PEGASI.
 One hell of an exit.
 Anyway, our brave heroes must now find the cure for the stasis thing*.
 So the plot is convoluted and much of it is useless, but it boils down to THOU MUST FINDETH THE FOUR MACGUFFIN STONES.

 Each time they obtain a Neveryon stone and the pile of treasure that is conveniently strewn around it, it automatically teleports them to the next elemental plane (convenient no?), consuming a magical item in the process (the order is provided, from potions to main weapons, so the dickishness of this is mitigated somewhat).
-The stones are connected (mightily convenient that there are just enough stones to help every member of the royal family ey?) so you can use them as a sort of compass on your scavenger hunt for the next stone.
+The Stones are connected (mightily convenient that there are just enough stones to help every member of the royal family ey?) so you can use each stone as a sort of compass on your scavenger hunt for the next stone.

 Players can decide to travel from plane to plane in the conventional fashion if they are stubborn and feel that 2 weeks of random encounters every 8 hours consisting of monster manual entries that are mostly just hostile is a good way to spend a session.
 Some procedures such as the particulars and command words of some of the magic items and other minor details are written out before the adventure begins, as well as a number of houserules: all monsters have 2/3 max hp, critical hits mean double damage, a fumble means you might hit one of your buddies.

 The first good convention is added.
 Players that are not with the main group when they find the Nanorien Stone are left behind.
-Rather then slogging behind our big dumb heroes it is possible to make a deal with an elemental creature of similar alignment to be gated to the location of the party in exchange for magic items (or 10 years service if you have nothing else) as a penalty for fucking up without making the game unplayable being lenient of outright incompetence, a mortal GM’s sin.
+Rather then slogging behind our big dumb heroes it is possible to make a deal with an elemental creature of similar alignment to be gated to the location of the party in exchange for magic items (or 10 years of servitude if you have nothing else) as a penalty for fucking up without making the game unplayable being lenient of outright incompetence, a mortal GM’s sin.

 Re: Layout.
 The module suffers from unclear presentation.
 Information is not always doled out in a logical fashion meaning it is sometimes necessary to backtrack in case you read over an important point.
 On the plus side, there is a lot of monster related oldschool art, which gives it that classic feel.
 The maps are unclear and very small, but ultimately serviceable.